pandaanson/NYU-law-work/README.md

 Repurpose dir\
 This is the sucessor of https://github.com/pandaanson/data-download\
-Mapping creater done,note this code is not design to read in other input\
+Mapping creater done,note this code is not design to read in other input The mapping creater also are the one generate all the graph EIA exam, check the EIA dataset

 Data source:
 1. From tell